-The Holy Brook is a very small special school for pupils who have a statement of special educational needs or Education Health Care Plan for their Social, Emotional and Mental Health difficulties.
+The Holy Brook Special School (HBS) is a KS1 and KS2 special school for pupils with a severe Social, Emotional and Mental Health difficulty (SEMH).
 A substantial proportion of our pupils have additional needs, such as learning difficulties or autism.